 Connecting with your staff is the key.
 By properly connecting, you can measure them for their skills and attitude.

 Interviewing the staff members is the best way to properly engaging with them.
 By doing this, you can measure their skills and you can see whether they are suitable for your project requirements.
 For interviews, you can come up with an interview schedule and a set of critical questions you may want to ask.

 In case there are things you cannot uncover through interviews, ask assistance from HR.

 Before you start staffing for the project, you need to know what skills required for your project.
 This way, you can measure the skills of your potential staff during the interviews.
 In most instances, you will not find all the staff members with desired skills.

-In such cases, you will have to requests for trainings from the training department.
+In such cases, you will have to request for trainings from the training department.
 Get applicable staff members trained on required skills in advance to the project commencement.

 Staffing management plan should be crystal clear about the staff rewards as well as the consequences.
 The plan should illustrate the rewards in detail and how a staff member or the entire staff becomes eligible for rewards.

-As an example, early delivery of projects is rewarded by paying a bonus to the staff members who are involved in the project.
-This is one of the best ways to keep the staff motivation and focus on the project activities.
+As an example, early delivery of projects is rewarded by paying a bonus to the staff members, who are involved in the project.
+This is one of the best ways to keep the staff motivation and focused on the project activities.